porpoisemutleg/slander/README.md

 # slander
-slander of everyone of relevence if your not slandered you therefore are not relivant
+slander of everyone of relevence if your not slandered you therefore are not relivant:
+Hunter (special slander)
+liam (special slander)